wazuh/wazuh-documentation/source/user-manual/policy-monitoring/openscap/oscap-examples.rst

 ``Kibana``

-Note that each field is removed to facilitate searches.
+Note that each field is extracted to facilitate searches and analysis.

 .. image:: ../../../images/wodles-oscap/e1-alert1.png
     :align: center